MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/strings.md

 Works with `cat` but not `echo`.

-You can use anything at the start and end but `EOF` for "end of file" is the convention.
+You can use anything at the start and end, but `EOF` for "end of file" is the convention.

 A heredoc allows a multi-line string with evaluation.
 Without escaping double quotes like `"\"user\": \"$(whoami)\""`.